Rescue of Ori Megidish: Abduction and captivity

 On 7 October 2023, Megidish was an 18 year old private in the Israel Defense Forces (IDF).
 She was a "Spotter", one of what are known in Hebrew as the "tatzpitaniyot" (female members of the IDF who serve as field observers), at the Nahal Oz base watching for threats along the Israel-Gaza border by analyzing video filmed by cameras along the border fences.
 During the Hamas-led attack on Israel, she and other members of her unit were taken hostage after Hamas militants overran and briefly took over the Nahal Oz military base.
 Only two members of her unit escaped death or abduction.

 While Megidish was kidnapped along with other soldiers from her base, she was believed to have been held in captivity alone.
 She had been held in an apartment near al-Shifa Hospital.

 In May 2025, Megidish was profiled on the TV program, Uvda.
 In the interview, Megidish said that during Hamas's assault on her base, she took refuge in a bomb shelter.
 Eden Nimri, a fellow soldier whom Megidish did not know, tried to fight against the 30 to 40 terrorists who entered the shelter (Nimri's name was researched by Uvda).
 Nimri died in the gunfight.
 Megidish made eye contact with one of the terrorists, which she later characterized as a "mistake".
 She was taken into a car, that unbeknownst to her at the time, her close friend, Noa Marciano, was in the back.
 Another female soldier, Naama Levy, was later forced into the same vehicle.
 After arriving in Gaza, Marciano was separated from Megidish and Levy.

 According to Megidish, one of her captors, whom she characterized as "the boss", sexually assaulted her, touching her inappropriately and showing an unusual interest in her chest wounds.
 It took her several months to come to terms with the fact that she was a victim of sexual harassment.

-Megidish also said that the apartment she was held was bombed in an Israeli airstrike on October 21.
+Megidish also said that the apartment she was held was hit in an Israeli airstrike on October 21.
 One of her captors was killed and she suffered a fractured skull and taken a hospital where she was treated without anesthesia.